georgicaradu5-source/Play-stuff/docs/guides/QUICKSTART.md

 - `weekdays` must be integers 1-7 (Monday-Sunday)
 - `jitter_seconds` must be `[min, max]` where min < max
 - `actions` in queries must be: `like`, `reply`, `follow`, or `repost`

+> Note: The pinned toolchain targets Python 3.11 (see `pyproject.toml` → `requires-python` and tool configs).
+Python 3.12 is tested and recommended.

 **Note**: Validation requires `pydantic>=2.0`.
 If not installed, the agent falls back to basic YAML loading.